1063086/logistic_growth/README.md

 ## Question 1)
 Annotate the README.md file in your logistic growth repo with more detailed information about the analysis.
 Add a section on the results and include the estimates for N0, r and K (mention which *.csv file you used).

-**A**: The analysis is based on the data provided in `experiment1.csv`.
+**A**: The analysis is based on the data provided in `experiment1.csv`, which is based on the logistic growth data of the bacterium *Escherichia coli*.

-The model parameters were estimated using a linear approximation method on the provided data.
+The model parameters were estimated using a linear approximation method on the data.
 The estimates are as follows:

 - \( N_0 \): 1330.74
 - \( r \): 0.0095218